West Berkshire domestic abuse information

 To report abuse or if someone is experiencing abuse call Thames Valley Police on 999 or 101 (24 hour non emergency number)

 A2Dominion Domestic Abuse Services (ADAS) West Berkshire offer emotional and practical support to people experiencing or fleeing domestic abuse in West Berkshire.
-The ADAS helpline can help with any enquiries that you may have and provide access to support services.
+The ADAS helpline 0800 731 0055 can help with any enquiries that you may have and provide access to support services.
+They provide a leaflet to explain more detail of their services and a poster can be downloaded to advertise what they can offer.

 - Phone helpline